yoyonel/ModernGL/docs/reference/buffer_format.rst

 | x        | 1 byte        | 2 bytes           | 4 bytes         | 8 bytes |
 +----------+---------------+-------------------+-----------------+---------+

-The entry for ``f1`` looks unusual on first glance, in that its type is ``f`` (for float), but it defines a buffer value containing unsigned bytes.
-However, for this combination only, the values are `normalized`, ie. unsigned bytes from 0 to 255 in the buffer are converted to float values from 0.0 to 1.0 by the time they reach the vertex shader.
+The entry ``f1`` has two unusual properties:

+1. Its type is ``f`` (for float), but it defines a buffer containing unsigned bytes.
+For this size of floats only, the values are `normalized`, ie. unsigned bytes from 0 to 255 in the buffer are converted to float values from 0.0 to 1.0 by the time they reach the vertex shader.
 This is intended for passing in colors as unsigned bytes.
+2. Three unsigned bytes, with a format of ``3f1``, may be assigned to a ``vec3`` attribute, as one would expect.
+   But, from ModernGL v6.0,
+   they can alternatively be passed to a ``vec4`` attribute.
+   This is intended for passing a buffer of 3-byte RGB values into an attribute which also contains an alpha channel.

 There are no size 8 variants for types ``i`` and ``u``.